Serving others helps your servant's heart...

 Since that first trip in 2008, Joyce has returned to Guatemala nearly every year.
 Traveling each year has solidified friendships with the families who live in the ravine, including a woman named Maria Teresa.
 Joyce met Maria Teresa when she was selected to receive a stove from Orphan Outreach.
 Rather than accepting the stove herself, Maria Teresa chose to donate it to her neighbor, who suffered from asthma exacerbated by her wood-burning stove.
 Maria Teresa's selflessness touched Joyce and each year they seek each other out to talk and pray.

-For the past three years, Joyce has served as a member of Orphan Outreach's board of directors.
-She currently serves as Chairman.
+Joyce has served as a member of Orphan Outreach's board of directors since 2012.

 “Being able to meet the other board members has been so rewarding.
 While the members are from very different backgrounds, they are so caring and genuine in their love for Orphan Outreach,” explains Joyce.

 “Our growth has been pretty phenomenal in the ten years I’ve been with them.
 My hope is that we can maintain the culture that we have developed.
 We have this wonderful culture of caring not only for the people that we minister to, but also for the staff, the volunteers, and even the donors who are a part of the Orphan Outreach family.
 One thing I find so admirable and is so well respected within the nonprofit community is that we have such a high ethical creed.
 It’s something that's constantly challenged in the countries we serve.
 There have been times we’ve been able to help potential partners rise to our higher standard.
 Other times we’ve had to walk away from something we’ve really loved.”

 Joyce continues to enjoy retirement as she serves, reads, travels and spends her time with friends.
 She is especially looking forward to her husband’s retirement in a few years.

 “I don’t know what the next chapter will hold but I know it will include more mission trips,” Joyce says, smiling.